Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 What is a part-time student?

-A part-time student is a person who satisfies the student definition but who undertakes a workload less than that usually undertaken by a full-time student (as determined by the school) for that year.
+A part-time student satisfies the student definition but undertakes a workload less than what a full-time student (as determined by the school) would usually undertake for that year.
 A part-time student has an FTE of less than 1.0.

 Enrolment and attendance records, and all associated documentation used in determining eligibility for students to be counted on the Census form, must be retained by the school/governing body for a period of five years from Census Day, and in a way that ensures the integrity and security of the data and documents.